0ut0fcontrol/Xq2EFT/README.md

 A gird-based QM poteintial energy scriong fuction
 Get enegy, force and torque of pair of water or other fragment

--`grid.dat` is 400 k QM grid database
+- `grid.dat` is 400 k QM grid database
 - `grid.py` to organize mesh grid
 - `eft_calculator.py` to calculator enegy, force and torque.
 (EFT)
 - `tools.py` to convert mol. information